eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

 Administration of on-going medication
 `````````````````````````````````````

-The *Key Person* is aware of
+All Team Members are aware of
-their children's details on the `Regularly Administered Medication List`_.
+the children's details on the `Regularly Administered Medication List`_.
 At the times at which medication is to be administered,
-the *Key Person*:
+the Team Member:

 #.
 Records, in the `Medication Record Book`_: